hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 A summary of some objects with special behaviours

 #### Guardian Signet Ring
-The guardian signet ring when invisible is used to mark a place of power for the wand of Altara spell.
+The guardian signet ring when invisible and has a ``Doordir`` value of 0 is used to mark a place of power for the wand of Altara spell.

 #### Data Storage Crystal
 The text on the data crystal is set based on the crystal ``quality``.